-4.4 CCDs and Readout
+4.D CCDs and Readout

-4.4.1 CCDs
+4.D.1 CCDs

 The light will be dispersed by the spectrographs onto CCDs.
 DESpec will use 2k x 4k backside-illuminated, red-sensitive CCDs designed by LBNL, for either the one-arm spectrograph or for the red side of the two-arm spectrograph.
 These CCDs have high quantum efficiency (QE) at near infrared wavelengths.
 They are 250 microns thick and attain good (~5 micron) dispersion characteristics from a 40V substrate bias.
 The 4-side buttable CCD package is suitable, so existing spare, tested, packaged, science-grade DECam CCDs (Estrada et al. 2010) can be used on